koxx12-dev/Dartotsu/docs/beta.md

 ## Special Tags

  - `[Ping]` - Adding this tag will ping the development team on Discord when the build completes
+ - `[clean]` - Forces a clean build by ignoring cached dependencies.

  ## Multiple Triggers